Local Governance Review

-The Local Governance Review will consider how powers, responsibilities and resources are shared across national and local spheres of government, and with communities.
+The Review will do this by considering how powers, responsibilities and resources are shared across national and local spheres of government, and with communities.

-We have produced a short animation explaining what we are doing and how to get involved.
+We have produced a short animation which explains our approach and how to get involved.

 Strand 2: Public service governance

-At the same time, we will be working with our public sector partners, such as local councils, to consider if increasing the powers they hold could improve outcomes for people.
+We have also been asking our public sector partners, such as local councils, to tell us about the powers and resources they need to improve outcomes for people.